Update your wardrobe in the Black Friday fashion and jewellery sale

 Super soft with a sheepskin shearling lining, a similar pair featured in our ound-up of the best women’s slippers, so they’re comfort is IndyBest approved too.

-What deals can we expect on fashion and jewellery in this year’s sale?
+What deals can we expect on fashion and jewellery in the 2022 sale?

 In last year’s Black Friday sale, we reported on big savings from Uniqlo, Veja, Nike, Mango, H&M, Missoma, and Rixo, with most high-street retailers taking part, alongside luxury department stores such as Selfridges and Harvey Nichols.
 We suspect a similar crop will be offering deals this year too.